A-Khranovsky/simple-mvc-site-with-auth/README.md

 #### Vocation
 Praction with MVC, PHP8, callback types, authorization & authentication by session & cookies.
 #### Description
 Project realizes authentication by checking entered login, password in database, outputs greeting with user.
-If login and password were found creating cookies with expiration time and session, in session array writes user id & login, execute redirection to home page (http://localhost/home).
+If login and password were found  - are created cookies with expiration time and session, in session array is written user id & login, is executed redirection to home page (http://localhost/home).
 Home page is closed for non-authenticated users.
 If session is ended, but cookies exist user are able to open home page, session is extends (if browser were closed cookie will make not to logout for some time. if you open the browser it will redirect to home page.
 Browser must not delete cookies).
 If authenticated user opens auth page (http://localhost/auth) he will be redirected to home page.
 Logout is redirect from home page to auth page automatically.
 Project handles exceptions in case: wrong url, wrong login & password, empty fields of login & password.
 #### How to run
 * Clone the repository